 Induction anesthesia is a type of general anesthesia used in dogs.

 Typically, it is administered intravenously to achieve unconsciousness quickly, and then supplemented with inhalant anesthesia or other anesthetic agents until surgery is complete.

 The advantage of induction anesthesia is that it can be quickly reversed if necessary, and the veterinarian can easily adjust levels of the anesthetic agent during the procedure if needed.

 Pre Anesthetic Sedative

-Usually, a pre anesthetia sedative is administered prior to general anesthesia.
+Usually, a pre-anesthetic sedative is administered before general anesthesia.

 This helps your dog relax before the procedure and may help with pain relief or reduce anxiety once the anesthesia has been administered.